 Seeing the development happen on the other side of Delmar is concerning and trying to find ways to bridge that gap is important, not only for the real estate side of it but also for the people.
 So, during my role at the CDC, I started as a financial analyst, understanding the financial and compliance side of the investments that we were making in these communities.
 Then I moved on to the project management side where I was underwriting some of the investments that were being made and understanding the parameters for which developers or our business partners needed to meet in order to qualify for their investment from US Bank for these new market tax credit and historic tax credit projects.

-But a lot of things I started to see, even as we started to build out our diversity, equity, and inclusion council, which I serve on as one of the founding board members, is the lack of understanding and proximity to the people in those communities.
-And because I come from the community, and I have strong roots and connections there, and share those experiences with the people that currently live in that community to this day, it’s important for us to understand the human aspect of it and the impact that our investments make on the people and not just the buildings, the real estate, and the property.
+But a lot of things I started to see, even as we started to build out our diversity, equity, and inclusion council — which I serve on as one of the founding board members — is the lack of understanding and proximity to the people in those communities.
+And because I come from the community and I have strong roots and connections there and share those experiences with the people that currently live in that community to this day, it’s important for us to understand the human aspect of it and the impact that our investments make on the people and not just the buildings, the real estate, and the property.

-By starting Dream Builders for Equity one of the first things that I was able to accomplish was to bring some of the students from one of the most distressed high schools from low-income communities, in which we make investment through the CDC, and introduce them to people that work on these investments.
-So we engage the people more and question, “Are we doing enough with our investments, or with our influence, with our resources to actually impact the people that live in those communities?
-Are we providing them with the necessary resources to mobilize outside of poverty, or are we just giving them a better place to live, or a roof over their head?
+By starting Dream Builders for Equity one of the first things I was able to accomplish was to bring some of the students from one of the most distressed high schools from low-income communities, in which we make investment through the CDC, and introduce them to people that work on these investments.
+So we engage the people more and question, “Are we doing enough with our investments or with our influence, with our resources to actually impact the people that live in those communities?
+Are we providing them with the necessary resources to mobilize outside of poverty, or are we just giving them a better place to live or a roof over their head?
 These are important, but what other resources can we provide?”
-The only way we’ll be able to identify that is to have proximity to the people and to the issues that they face every day, and being able to recognize the influence that we have to change those human aspects of it outside of just the real estate and asset building that we focus on.
+The only way we’ll be able to identify that is to have proximity to the people and to the issues that they face every day and being able to recognize the influence that we have to change those human aspects of it outside of just the real estate and asset building that we focus on.
 In order to create sustainable communities for our investments to really have the lasting impact that we hope for, we need to be able to transform the people and create opportunity for them to have access to greater opportunities as well.

-Are we doing enough with our investments, or with our influence, with our resources to actually impact the people that live in those communities?
+Are we doing enough with our investments or with our influence, with our resources to actually impact the people that live in those communities?

 What does it mean for the people who work for your institution to then meet those youth when they come in?

 Neal: It’s important because they don’t see them every day.
 They just see the investment.
 They see that kids are walking into new housing projects.
-But to hear some of their experiences of their parents who have to give 80% of their income towards housing, and that they don’t have enough left over to buy school clothes or the basics… Some of the students through the Dream Builders program receive payments, paychecks, and the students were giving their parents that money in order to pay the utility bills.
+But to hear some of their experiences of their parents who have to give 80% of their income towards housing, and that they don’t have enough left over to buy school clothes or the basics… Some of the students through the Dream Builders program receive paychecks and the students were giving their parents that money in order to pay the utility bills.
 It’s not for them to go out and buy clothes and enjoy the things a typical teen would have, like saving money for a car.
 They have to actually help contribute to the utility bill.
 They have to help contribute to making sure that there is gas in their parent’s car.
-And it’s a tough reality for them when they’re working to pay for necessities around the house instead of being able to enjoy being a kid, and learning, and saving up for their first car.
+And it’s a tough reality for them when they’re working to pay for necessities around the house instead of being able to enjoy being a kid and learning and saving up for their first car.